Showing posts with label cows. Show all posts

 Two lovebirds

-We crossed Caspey Creek Bridge, and we stopped to take some pictures.
+We crossed the Caspey Creek Bridge, and we stopped to take some pictures.

-We came out on Highway 41 South Danville Road, we traveled to 157 University of North Alabama Highway to Highway 101, and we crossed Wheeler Dam on Highway 72.
+We came out on Highway 41 South, then traveled on Danville Road to 157 University of North Alabama Highway, and continued on to Highway 101.
+We crossed Wheeler Dam on Highway 72.

-We ordered a pineapple and ham pizza from Pizza Hut, and we took it home to eat for supper.
+We ordered a pineapple-and-ham pizza from Pizza Hut and took it home to eat for dinner.

 YUM.